 We all need shoes, but we don't need a closet full of high-end designer shoes.
 We need transportation, but we don't need the brand-new luxury model.
 In fact, if you can easily afford to drive a luxury car, choosing to purchase a pre-owned, fuel-efficient, mid-priced model makes a strong statement about your values.

-2. Stop trying to keep up with the hyper-consumption patterns of celebrities and other influencers.
+2. Stop trying to keep up with the hyper-consumption patterns of celebrities.

 3. Be skeptical of advertising, which is basically propaganda.

 Advertisers want you to desire and purchase something, and they don't care how they convince you to do it.
 They market to little children, for goodness' sake, and try to make 2-year-olds brand-conscious.
 Stop listening to them.

 4. Reject things to which you are addicted.

 Distinguish between real psychological needs and your addictions.
 What do I mean by that?

 - You need cheerful surroundings and beauty in your life, but be careful of HGTV makeover shows and lifestyle magazines that cause you to desire and purchase home décor and upgrades on a regular basis.

 - You need comfort and recreation, but be aware of repeated or increasing treats and entertainments.